Anteru/sjson/Readme.md

 ### 1.0.4

 * Track position during parsing.
 This will likely reduce the performance a bit, but allows for much better error messages.
-* Input is byte-oriented now
+* Input is byte-oriented now.

 ### 1.0.3